The Counselling Process

 We are all individuals and respond differently.

-Due to this self-care is important whether it’s making space for you, or spending time with others after your sessions, whatever works for you.
+Due to this self-care is important whether it’s making space for you, or spending time with others after your session, whatever works for you.

 You need to be committed and ready to do the work on a regular basis.
 This helps you get the most out of your sessions.